-ESCI 481 Organization and Administration of Health, Physical Education, and Sport (3)
+ESCI 481 Sport and Fitness Coaching and Administration (3)

 Organization and administration of health, physical education, sports medicine, and wellness programs with an emphasis on facilities, equipment, budget, scheduling, community relationships, use of community resources, current issues, and ethical concerns.
 After the first five weeks, the course will involve team teaching.
 Students will be placed in groups according to their major area of study.
 Prerequisite: juniors and seniors status only.